btorpey/btorpey.github.io/content/clocks.md

     excellent choice for intra-machine timing.

 -   As you might expect, the combination of cpuid and rdtsc is slower than rdtscp, which is slower than rdtsc alone.
-In general, this would lead suggest that rdtscp should be preferred if available, with a fallback to cpuid+rdtsc if not.
+In general, this would suggest that rdtscp should be preferred if available, with a fallback to cpuid+rdtsc if not.
 (While rdtsc alone is the fastest, the fact that it can be inaccurate as a result of out-of-order execution means it is only useful